 Thanks, grandma, you're a true heroine.

-One reader was so inspired by Glady’s words of wisdom, that they created this art card for their bulletin board, and shared it with us.
-We love it!
+My friend Lindsay was so inspired by Glady's words of wisdom, that she created this art card for her bulletin board.
+Love it!